 RICK WHARTON, MANAGING DIRECTOR

 Rick Wharton has served as Director of Festival Hall for the past five years.
-Educated in Television and Film at Ryerson University and Fine Arts at York University, Rick’s multifaceted twenty year career in music, comedy, acting, voiceovers, radio, production, instruction, directing, marketing and writing has enriched Festival Hall Centre of the Arts.
+Educated in Television and Film at Ryerson University and Fine Arts at York University, Rick’s multifaceted twenty five year career in music, comedy, acting, voiceovers, radio, production, instruction, directing, marketing and writing has enriched Festival Hall Centre of the Arts.

-Rick has always flourished in a face paced environment and wears many hats in production, artistic direction, marketing and facility management.
+Rick has always flourished in a fast paced environment and wears many hats in production, artistic direction, marketing and facility management.
 As a former head of Promotions at Universal who worked with the most celebrated musicians of our time, Rick has accessed his connections to bring never before seen events to Festival Hall within a limited budget As a comedian, Rick is a former member of Toronto’s Second City, performing both on Mainstage and with the Touring Company and has also been a working improvisor with troupes and at corporate functions.
 He has shared the stage with the likes of Colin Mochrie, Pat McKenna, Air Farce members, Rich Little, Rick Mercer, Brent Butt and too many others to mention.
 He is a co-producer (and double nominee) of the Canadian Comedy Awards and brought the semi finals of “The Funniest Person in the Valley” to Festival Hall along with comedians such as Gerry Dee, Mary Walsh and Women Fully Clothed.

 Widely recognizable as “The Conspiracy Guy” cult character who appeared on SPACE: The Imagination Station for several years Rick has also appeared in dozens of television and radio commercials, tv shows, film, and stage productions.
 Rick utilizes contacts in radio and the media to gain advertising and promotion for little or no cost.